s-e-knudsen/Protonpass/README.md

 rename the file import.json

-save the python file in same directory
+save the Python file in same directory

-run the python file using pythin
+run the Python file using Python3 e.g. Python3 convert.py

 the outpout.csv file is ready for import to the Personal voult in Proton Pass